Including suggestions for use in hilly Sheffield

 Here are great reviews comparing the electric and ‘acoustic’ Bromptons by Brilliant bikes

-OR consider one of the Brompton conversions (but first buy your Brompton, and be sure it is a 6 speed model, and with the lower 44T chainring gearing option for hillier parts of Sheffield !)
+OR consider one of the Brompton conversions (but first buy your Brompton, and be sure it is a 6 speed model, and with the lower 44T chainring gearing option for really hilly parts of Sheffield !)

 The sparticle and nano Brompton conversions are solid well known performers.
 A friend loves his Nano converted Brommy, he and his wife both use it They value its ‘throttle’ function, and its use of everyday tool batteries..
 He had his converted at popupbikes in Manchester

-Woosh bikes have just released what looks like a well developed and good value Brompton conversion kit that fits straight into the front wheel, with smaller batteries in the pipeline.
+Woosh bikes produce the high value Rambletta folder and have just released what looks like a well developed and good value Brompton conversion kit that fits straight into the front wheel, with smaller batteries in the pipeline.